gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 The `fetch` action will be responsible to dispatch `requestNamespace`, `receiveNamespaceSuccess` and `receiveNamespaceError`

 By following this pattern we guarantee:
-1. All aplications follow the same pattern, making it easier for anyone to maintain the code
+1. All applications follow the same pattern, making it easier for anyone to maintain the code
 1. All data in the application follows the same lifecycle pattern
 1. Actions are contained and human friendly
 1. Unit tests are easier